Wildlife emergency checklist

 putting ducklings or goslings on water.
 If it is not the true parent, three

-it and it starves or dies of hypothermia because it is now out in the middle
+starves or dies of hypothermia because it is now out in the middle of the

-fairly obvious which are the parents or else it could be a serious risk for
+should be fairly obvious which are the parents or else it could be a serious

-the bird.
-If the parents are not obvious or can't be located, a wildlife
+risk for the bird.
+If the parents are not obvious or can't be located, a

 Wild parents rarely abandon their young just because a human has